Annabel369/DragonbornRPG/README.md

 Version: 2.0.0

 Author: Annabel, Aurorapar/show_inferno.cs

+Special thanks to: AuroraPar for their contribution to the inferno system logic (Aurorapar/show_inferno.cs)

 Description: A Counter-Strike 2 plugin that introduces RPG elements for Dragonborn players, including XP, leveling, cooldown-based abilities, and MySQL integration.